iGEM-HUST-China/HUST-China-2025/wiki/model.md

 ## Definition of Active Residues

 To focus docking on biologically relevant regions, active residues were explicitly defined.
 For PEX5, the TPR repeat hot-spot residues (364, 398, 438, 469, 476, 501, 507, 585) were selected.
-For the MVA enzymes, the C-terminal linker+SKL regions were defined as active sites, reproducing the natural recognition of PTS1 signals by PEX5.
+For the MVA enzymes, the C-terminal linker + SKL regions were defined as active sites, reproducing the natural recognition of PTS1 signals by PEX5.

 ## Scoring and Visualization